ShawnDriscoll/Graphical-Dice-Roll-Results/README.rst

 * **Windows 10**

-  This code was not been tested for OSX or Linux.
+  This code has not been tested on OSX or Linux.

 * **Python 3.9+**